So what does a celebrant do, exactly? In a nutshell, five things:

 My fee is $600, which (as outlined above) includes all correspondence (emails, calls, texts, Skype, carrier pigeon, etc.), as many face-to-face meetings with you as are required (geography permitting), the writing of the ceremony, attendance at the rehearsal, use of my portable speaker and microphone for the ceremony should you need them, and of course the conducting of the ceremony itself.
 I will also advise and assist with all the paperwork that needs to be done.

-I am based in Christchurch, New Zealand, and travel costs for any venue within an hour's drive of the city are included.
+I am based in Christchurch, New Zealand, and travel costs for any venue within 30 minutes' drive of the city are included.
 Outside of that, there may be additional costs for petrol and/or flights, but no worries, we can sit down and figure all that stuff out together.

 OKAY, I'M INTERESTED...
 NOW WHAT?